 Increased fluid intake is also important for those with C. diff.
 Diarrhea can cause dehydration and electrolyte imbalances, which make it difficult for the body to function properly.
 In particularly severe cases, patients can experience dangerous drops in blood pressure and even kidney failure.

-KE: Yes, it has definitely been linked to antibiotic overuse and misuse.
+The prevalence of this infection is linked to antibiotic overuse and misuse.
 The concern with antibiotic drugs is that taking too high a dose or using them for extended periods of time can change the natural mixture of bacteria that is present in everyone’s digestive system, known as “gut flora.”
 This is particularly true when it comes to long-term antibiotic use and broad-spectrum varieties that kill a wide range of bacteria.
 When this imbalance occurs, harmful bacteria can begin to grow and release toxins that cause inflammation, resulting in diarrhea and even colitis.

 Health care facilities often use contact precautions such as providing infected individuals with private rooms or having them room together.
 Gloves and gowns are typically worn by staff and visitors in these rooms as well and then disposed of properly upon exiting.